 She didn’t need to hear any more.
 “Forget it.
 I’m not doing any more spying or delivering any messages for anyone.
 I’m done.”

-Sharmas’ eyes sharpened but Klias’ expression didn’t change.
+Sharmas’ eyes sharpened, but Klias’ expression didn’t change.
 “Perhaps you’d like to hear what I’m proposing before you reject it,” he added in a bored tone of voice.

 She sipped at her coffee and tried to appear as confident as he looked.
-She’d never admit it, but the man intimidated her more than a little bit.
-“All right.”
+She’d never admit it, but the man intimidated her.
+“Alright.”

 “The larenleader has granted you your life and freedom.
 You can leave Viddion and go to wherever you like.
 We won’t stop you.”